Norbyte/ositools/APIDocs.md

 ### CharacterDisableTalent
 `call NRD_CharacterDisableTalent((CHARACTERGUID)_Character, (STRING)_Talent, (INTEGER)_IsDisabled)`

-Disables or re-enables a talent. `_Talent` must be a value from the [TalentType enumeration](#talenttype).
+Disables or re-enables a talent.
+This means that the talent cannot be selected on the character sheet, and the effects of the talent won't trigger even if the character has the talent / gets the talent via a boost or item. `_Talent` must be a value from the [TalentType enumeration](#talenttype).
 After updating talents, boosts must be synchronized via a dummy `CharacterAddAttribute` call (see above).

 ## Skill functions